Big Bird

 Big Bird is a Muppet character designed by Jim Henson and built by Kermit Love for the children's television show Sesame Street.
-An 8 ft 2 in anthropomorphic bright yellow bird, he can roller skate, ice skate, dance, swim, sing, write poetry, draw, and ride a unicycle.
+An 8 ft 2 in anthropomorphic bright yellow flightless bird hence his name, he can roller skate, ice skate, dance, swim, sing, write poetry, draw, and ride a unicycle.
 Despite this wide array of talents, he is prone to frequent misunderstandings, on one occasion even singing the alphabet as a single word (pronouncing it as /æbkədɛfɡi:dʒɛkəlmɪnɒpkwərˈstu:vwɪksɪz/ in the song "ABC-DEF-GHI").
 He would refer to grocer Mr. Hooper as "Mr. Looper", among other mispronunciations.
 He lives in a large nest behind the 123 Sesame Street brownstone and right next to Oscar the Grouch's trash can.
 In Season 46, the nest sits within a small, furnished maple tree, and is no longer hidden by used construction doors.
-He has a teddy bear named Radar.
+He has a teddy bear named Radar, and is friends with Mr. Snuffleupagus.

 Caroll Spinney performed Big Bird from 1969 to 2018.
 Matt Vogel began as an understudy in 1996 before becoming the character's full-time performer in 2018.

 In 2000, Big Bird was named a Living Legend by the United States Library of Congress.